Stephan Loewentheil

-Stephan Loewentheil is an antiquarian and a rare book and photograph collector.
+Stephan Loewentheil (born 1950) is an American antiquarian and a rare book and photograph collector.
 He is the founder and president of the 19th Century Rare Book and Photograph Shop, located in New York, New York and Baltimore, Maryland.
 Over a career spanning four decades, Loewentheil "has excelled … in unearthing obscure bibliographic details leading to the acquisition of under-appreciated rarities, seminal documents and early historic photographic images."
 Loewentheil has been described as a "super-collector," whose clients include celebrities, heads of state, American presidents, and some of the most prominent private collectors and institutional clients of rare books and photographs.

 Early life

 Born in Brooklyn in 1950, Stephan Loewentheil was raised in New Rochelle, New York, where he attended New Rochelle High School.
 In 1968, he enrolled in Washington & Jefferson College, where he graduated cum laude with a bachelor's degree in history.
 In 1975, Loewentheil graduated from Cornell University Law School with a Juris Doctor.

 He later moved to Baltimore, Maryland, where he managed a historical neighborhood restoration and redevelopment project.
 He devoted increasing time and energy to collecting rare books, a passion he had nurtured since his mid-20s.
 Eventually, Loewentheil opened his rare book store in Baltimore, calling it the 19th Century Rare Book and Photograph Shop.